Menu

 New research suggests natural killer cells promote inflammatory responses in dry eyes at both the ocular surface and the eye-draining lymph nodes.

-There are blind people who have learned to utter clicks and to use the returning echoes from those clicks to sense their surroundings.
+Some blind people have the ability to utter clicks and to use echolocation, the returning echoes from those clicks, to sense their surroundings.

-CD59 delivered by a gene therapy approach significantly reduced the uncontrolled blood vessel growth and cell death typical of AMD.
+CD59 gene therapy approach reduces uncontrolled blood vessel growth and cell death in age-related macular degeneration, the leading cause of vision loss in seniors.

 Dry Eye Can be Caused by Drop in Temperature